A ZeNN architecture to avoid the Gaussian trap: ZeNNs learn high frequencies - experimental results

 First we consider one-dimensional regression problems and compare the performance of various shallow networks, i.e., networks with only one hidden layer.
 We start by considering synthetic data generated by the function

 As expected MLPs struggle to fit the data due to the presence of ``high'' frequency features.
 This happens even if we increase the number of perceptrons considerably, or increase the number of training epochs.
-Our results also suggest that changing the activation function has no significant impact on the performance of (shallow) MLPs and in the end these models are only able to learn the low frequency structure of the underlying function; we stress that this happens even if we use the sine function as activation (see Fig.~\ref{fig:synt_data}, subplots a) and b)).
+Our results also suggest that changing the activation function has no significant impact on the performance of (shallow) MLPs and in the end these models are only able to learn the low frequency structure of the underlying function; we stress that this happens even if we use the sine function as activation (see Figure~\ref{fig:synt_data}, subplots a) and b)).

-On the contrary ZeNN models with sine activations excel at solving this problem (see Fig.~\ref{fig:synt_data}, subplot c)), fitting the objective curve extremely well while using few resources, both in terms of parameters and learning time.
+On the contrary ZeNN models with sine activations excel at solving this problem (see Figure~\ref{fig:synt_data}, subplot c)), fitting the objective curve extremely well while using few resources, both in terms of parameters and learning time.
 We note however that with ZeNNs the choice of activation function plays a crucial role.
-In fact, if we use ReLU or sigmoid activations the performance of the model decreases dramatically (see Fig.~\ref{fig:synt_data}, subplots d)).
+In fact, if we use ReLU or sigmoid activations the performance of the model decreases dramatically (see Figure~\ref{fig:synt_data}, subplots d)).

-To test our ZeNNs against one--dimensional real world data we consider the standard task of learning the temperature timeseries of the Jena climate Dataset~\cite{Jena_data}.
-As we can see in Fig.~\ref{jena1} a simple shallow ZeNN can easily detect the high-frequency structure of the data, providing a good fit of the timeserires.
+To test our ZeNNs against one--dimensional real world data we consider the standard task of fitting the temperature timeseries of the Jena climate Dataset~\cite{Jena_data}.
+As we can see in Figure~\ref{jena1} a simple shallow ZeNN can easily detect the high-frequency structure of the data, providing a good fit of the timeserires.